dnnyyq/wedo_lab/README.md

 # wedo_lab
-wedo geek lab for data analysis
+wedo geek lab for data analysis。thank you!